SergioLuisCardoso/SergioLuisCardoso/README.md

  Welcome, this is my Github profile.
 - I’m  Sergio and I live in São Paulo.
 - I'm interested in everything that involves Technology and Development.
-- I have knowledge in Javascript, HTML, CSS, NodeJS, ReactJS, Wordpress, Bootstrap and Java.
+- I have knowledge in Javascript, HTML, CSS, NodeJS, ReactJS, AWS, Wordpress, Bootstrap and Java.

 <br><br>